dawsonpeng/GitSendy/README.md

 buildTree() -> accesses index file and converts lines to priority queue of index entries. loops through, when the end of a subfolder is reached it builds that mini tree and then adds it to the working list, loops through until there are no more subfolders (you are at the root)

+Commit functionality:

+What bugs did you discover, and which ones did you fix?
+What functionality was missing?
+Did you implement any missing functionality?
+I added some extra logic to return the hash of the root tree so a commit could be made.